MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex04_DLP_policies.md

 You want to use file policies in Microsoft 365 Defender to protect files in your OneDrive and SharePoint Online locations.
 Before you can create a file policy, you need to enable file monitoring so Microsoft 365 Defender can scan files in your organization.

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 Select the **Profile picture** of Joni Sherman in the top right and select **Sign out**, then close the browser.

-1. Open **Microsoft Edge** and navigate to **https://security.microsoft.com** and log into the Microsoft 365 Defender portal as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open **Microsoft Edge** and navigate to **https://security.microsoft.com** and sign in to the Microsoft 365 Defender portal as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. On the left navigation pane, scroll down and select **System**, and then select **Settings**.